-The estimated rate of return on the Fund's Defined Benefit Assets (adjusted for tax and investment expenses that are deducted from the investment return) from 30 June 2016 to 30 June 2019 are set out in the table below:
+The estimated rate of return on the Fund's Defined Benefit Assets (adjusted for tax and investment expenses that are deducted from the investment return) from 30 June 2019 to 30 June 2022 are set out in the table below:

 Year Ending Investment Return

-30 June 2017 9.6%
+30 June 2020 1.7%

-30 June 2018 12.8%
+30 June 2021 22.6%

-30 June 2019 9.6%
+30 June 2022 -6.6%

-Overall 10.7% pa
+Overall 5.2% p.a.

-Over the three-year period to 30 June 2019 the assets held in the Fund returned 10.7% pa which is higher than rate assumed in the previous investigation of 7.0% pa (gross of tax).
+Over the three-year period to 30 June 2022 the assets held in the Fund returned 5.2% p.a. which is slightly higher than the rate assumed in the previous investigation of 5.0% p.a. (a gross of tax long-term investment earning rate of 5.5% p.a., less the impact of investments tax to be paid on the defined benefit surplus of approximately 0.5% p.a.).
 In isolation, this has had a positive impact on the financial position of the Fund.

-While short-term differences between actual investment return experience and the actuarial assumption can affect the long term financial position of the Fund as measured by the actuarial investigation, the assumption used in the investigation must be based on long-term expectations since the investigation involves valuing payments in the future.
+While short-term differences between actual investment return experience and the actuarial assumption can affect the long-term financial position of the Fund as measured by the actuarial investigation, the assumption used in the investigation must be based on long-term expectations since the investigation involves valuing payments in the future.

-For this investigation, I have adopted a long-term investment earning rate of 5.5% p.a., based on Willis Towers Watson's internal models on expected asset returns and the Fund's target asset allocation.
-This is lower than the assumed long term earning rate of 7.0% p.a. used for the previous investigation, primarily reflecting changes in the outlook of global investment markets over the intervaluation period.
+For this investigation, I have adopted a long-term gross of tax investment earning rate of 8.1% p.a., along with a net of tax investment earning rate (used in projecting the portion of defined benefit assets that is in surplus of pension liabilities) of 7.0% p.a., based on WTW's internal model on expected asset returns and the Fund's target asset allocation.
+The gross of tax investment earning rate of 8.1% p.a. is higher than the assumed gross of tax long term earning rate of 5.5% p.a. used for the previous investigation, primarily reflecting changes in the outlook of global investment markets over the intervaluation period.